 Another 31 miles of trail—known as the Route of the Olympian—stretches from Taft to St. Regis, Montana, and includes one more tunnel and two trestles.
 The section adjacent to the Route of the Hiawatha from Taft to Saltese is open to non-motorized use only during the summer months.

 In nearby Mullan, you can also pick up the Trail of the Coeur d’Alenes, which was inducted into the Rail-Trail Hall of Fame with the Route of the Hiawatha in 2010.
-The rail-trail, stretching a whopping 72 miles, continues west to Plummer near the Idaho/Washington state line.
+The rail-trail, stretching nearly 70 miles, continues west to Plummer near the Idaho/Washington state line.

 The main parking area is at the eastern end near the Taft tunnel (East Portal), 2 miles from Taft Exit 5 off I-90 in Montana.
 Signs will direct you.
 Or you can drive up and over the tunnel for 5 miles on Forest Service Road 506 and park at the Roland Summit trailhead, a good option if you want to bypass the tunnel.

 Trailheads are also found at Moss Creek, off FS Road 506; off of FS Road 326 (Loop Creek Road); and at Pearson off FS Road 456.